 Northern Gas Network Operations Limited is a company incorporated in the United Kingdom under the companies act.
 The company is a private company limited by shares and is registered in England and Wales.
 The address of the company is 1100 Century Way, Leeds, LS15 8TU.
 The accounts have been prepared under the historical cost convention, modified to include certain items at fair value, and in accordance with Financial Reporting Standard 102 (FRS 102) issued by the Financial Reporting Council.
-The Company has applied the amendments to FRS 102 issued by the FRC in December 2017 with effect from 1 January 2019.
-The transitional provisions relating to the triennial review amendments have not resulted in any restatements of comparative information by the Company.
 Principal activities and nature of operations are shown in the strategic report.